-Upgrading to a Glass Cockpit – How Do You Get All Those
+Upgrading to a Glass Cockpit – How Do You Get All Those Systems Working now?

 The average transport aircraft in the mid-1970s had more than one hundred analog cockpit instruments and controls.
 This meant the primary flight instruments were crowded with indicators, crossbars, and symbols and the growing number of cockpit elements were competing for cockpit space and pilot attention.
 Analog components can also represent data that is hard to store and today such information may be required for regulatory, safety or operational optimization reasons and digitization becomes necessary.